Mobey-eth/s0-chat-api/README.md

 # Senna Chat API

-Standalone chat and action-draft service for Senna, the Stage0 assistant.
+This is a standalone chat and action-draft service for Senna, the Stage0 assistant.

 Senna is scoped to Stage0, RISE, RISE Testnet, EVM wallets, launchpad usage, NFT drops, token creation, token locks, airdrops/multisend, domains, dashboards, and public on-chain verification.